|

 The STATEMENT is your setup and the CONNECTOR is your punchline.
 Here's an example:

-The STATEMENT is your setup and the CONNECTOR is your punchline.
-THREE is your punch word because it reveals the logical connection between the statement and the connector.
+is your punch word because it reveals the logical connection between the statement and the connector.
 Here's your joke.

 Here's another way of approaching the same method.
 Pick a statement of fact (or a statement of fiction in the writing style of a statement of fact).
 Find the assumptions underlying that statement, and pick an assumption you like.
 Choose an alternate explanation for your statement of fact.
 Write a punchline that connects the natural statement to the alternate explanation.

+Natural statement (aka setup): I wasn't sure my battery was going to last that long.
+Assumption: I was doing something that took a lot of time.
+Alternate explanation: What I do drains a lot of power.
 Punchline: I can kill a car battery in a commercial break.
 Soon I'll have to unplug the refrigerator.

 A WinWord reference card of the quick version of concept mapping and the Sleight of Mouth Method printable on 4x6 index cards is at http://www.basilwhite.com/indexSoMpatterns.rtf.